Renault R23: Racing history

 At the third race of the season in Brazil, Alonso would once again take third place.
 However, the chaotic Grand Prix saw him secure this following a major accident with debris from an earlier crash caused by Mark Webber in the Jaguar.
-Whilst Trulli's form in the R23 began to falter, Alonso continued to impress scoring points on a regular basis and a career best second place at his home race, the 2003 Spanish Grand Prix.
+Whilst Trulli's form in the R23 began to falter, Alonso continued to impress - scoring points on a regular basis and gaining a career best second place at his home race, the 2003 Spanish Grand Prix.
 Following a double retirement at the 2003 French Grand Prix, Renault introduced the R23B spec car for the British Grand Prix, an aerodynamic upgrade from the original R23.
 It took Jarno Trulli to a third place podium just weeks later in Germany.

 The 2003 Hungarian Grand Prix would be a momentous one for the team.
 Fernando Alonso won the race, becoming the youngest driver since Bruce McLaren to do 44 years prior.
 In addition to being the first Spanish driver to win a race in history, Alonso also delivered the team's first victory since Alain Prost at the 1983 Austrian Grand Prix as a full constructor and the 1997 Luxembourg Grand Prix as an engine supplier.

-The final three races of the season saw Alonso score one point and two retirements, while teammate Trulli took the R23B to another two points scoring finishes.
+The final three races of the season saw Alonso score one point and two retirements, while teammate Trulli took the R23B to another two points-scoring finishes.

 The R23 and R23B steered Renault to a fourth-place finish in the Constructors' Championship with 88 points.

-Livery
+Sponsorship and livery

 The livery was similar to the previous season's design with subtle changes.

 Renault used the Mild Seven logos, except at the French, British and United States Grands Prix.

+Other use

+Heikki Kovalainen drove his first test in a Formula One car, the Renault R23, at the Circuit de Catalunya on 2 to 3 December 2003.